XBOT-FTC/FTC-Webapp-Docs/docs/setup.md

 ```

 ## Setting up
 First create a `.env` file in your workspace.
-DM JunJie on slack or Johnny for the password
+DM Jun Jie on slack or Johnny for the password
 ```bash
 MONGO_DB_PASSWORD=YOUR_MONGO_DB_PASSWORD
 ```